stefinfection/RUFUS/README.md

 2) One or more control samples in BAM format (these may be unaligned)
 3) A reference fasta file (this must be indexed by BWA) - for use in reporting the called variants. *It's recommended to provide the BWA indexes in the same data directory if you have them to save time creating them during the RUFUS run.*\
 \
 To create the BWA indexes, run the following commands:
    ```
    bwa index -a bwtsw {REFERENCE.fa}
    samtools faidx {REFERENCE.fa}
    ```

-**All of the above required files, as well as any optional ones passed as arguments, must be located in a single directory, which will be mounted to the singularity container.**
+**All of the above required files, as well as any optional ones, must be located in a single directory, which will be mounted to the singularity container.**

 ### Output Data